6 major pitfalls to avoid in your content migration

 • Data quality is highly dependent on the data source.
 If you have a well-structured EDMS system with thorough processes, the data quality is usually very good.
 In most other scenarios, the quality varies between acceptable and very poor, thus forcing the customer to decide whether to clean the data or rather continue with the “garbage in, garbage out” principle.

+Was this blogpost helpful to you?
 Keep posted, the second part will be coming soon!

 It will give you practical insights to troubleshoot metadata mapping, IT, privacy and security, and scheduling challenges.